bkmi/tmnre/README.md

 ## Physics example

 The cosmology simulator uses the code [CLASS](https://github.com/lesgourg/class_public/), but we have saved the datastore so the simulator doesn't need to be called.
-It is is shipped with [this repository]() which can be installed using git lfs. (**deanonymize** the data is shipped along with the submission data at path `physics/TTTEEElm2500.zarr/`)  Simply set the `LOAD` flag to `True` and the notebook `CMB_TTTEEE.ipynb` should run.
+It is is shipped with [this repository]() which can be installed using git lfs. (**deanonymize** the data was simply too large to send anonomously (~3 GB).
+Processed data in the form of plots and notebooks are available within the `physics` folder.)
+Simply set the `LOAD` flag to `True` and the notebook `CMB_TTTEEE.ipynb` should run.
 The observation `obs` is also shipped with the repository -- this is needed to define the stochastic part of the simulator.
 The plots are made using [getdist](https://github.com/cmbant/getdist).

 # Results